KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 # Getting Started in the HEART-GeN Lab

-## On-boarding
+## Onboarding

-As a new team member, you will go through an on-boarding process to become acquainted with the team, projects, programming environment, and expectations.
+As a new team member, you will go through an onboarding process to become acquainted with the team, projects, programming environment, and expectations.
 You can expect: